PastIn Person

 Magistrate Judge at United States District Court for the Middle District of Tennessee

 Hon.
-Joseph Brown serves as a Magistrate Judge at the United States District Court for the Middle District of Tennessee, contributing his judicial expertise to discussions on technology-assisted review.
+Joseph Brown serves as a Magistrate Judge at the United States District Court for the Middle District of Tennessee.

 Event Details